project-gemmi/gemmi/docs/analysis.rst

 -----------------

-In this example we use Python NetworkX to compare molecules from the Refmac monomer library with Chemical Component Dictionary (CCD) from PDB.
+In this example we use Python NetworkX to compare molecules from the Refmac monomer library with the PDB's Chemical Component Dictionary (CCD).
 The same could be done with other graph analysis libraries, such as Boost Graph Library, igraph, etc.